iwantmyhatback/network-snitch/README.md

 # Network Snitch

 <br>
-This repository is designed to automate the setup process for the creation of a device (Rapsberry Pi Zero) that can be deployed on any internal network and it will call back to the owner (Home Device).
-The device can easily be powered by a USB port on the router and the scripts were designed to use a wired connection through a microUSB-to-ethernet adaper (circumventing credential requirements), however if the Rapsberry Pi Zero W is used then wireless can be uitiled by supplying the connection credentials before deployment.
+This repository is designed to automate the setup process for the creation of a device (Rapsberry Pi Zero) that can be deployed on any internal network and using a public internet facing intermediary (Jump) device it will call back to the owner (Home) device.
+The deployed (Target) device can easily be powered by a USB port on the router and the scripts were designed to use a wired connection through a microUSB-to-ethernet adaper (circumventing credential requirements), however if the Rapsberry Pi Zero W is used then wireless can be utilized by supplying the connection credentials before deployment.
 <br>

 ## Procedure